Ogbonnaya-Chimaobi/alx-pre_course/0x01-git/README.md

-some text of this readme
+Some text of this readme